bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 ## Nextflow processes and channels

-A Nextflow workflow is composed of a set of processes that are joined together through channels.
+A Nextflow workflow is composed of a set of processes that are connected by channels.

 **Processes** can be written in any scripting language that can be run within a bash shell, e.g. Python, Perl, Ruby, R or bash.